FabrizioMusacchio/DEVONthink_Image_Toolbox/README.md

 renames the selected images according the scheme `img######`, i.e., the new names will consist of "`img`" and a number.
 The number will be increased every time the script is run and for every renamed image.
 In this way, each renamed image file gets a **unique file name**.
 This reduces file name ambiguity which, e.g., becomes a crucial point while using DEVONthink's _WikiLinks_ feature.
 It also makes images better distinguishable from other files in _DEVONthink_'s  search.

-The original file names will be stored as a Finder comment and the script offers the following options:
+The original file names will be stored in the images' *Finder* comments for which the script offers the following options:

 <p align="center">
 <a href="Screenshots/Image auto-rename and annotate menu.png"><img src="Screenshots/Image auto-rename and annotate menu.png" style="width: 70%;"></a>